faraday-academy/intro-to-software-architecture/design_docs/CURRICULUM_APP_GREENFIELD_DESIGN.md

 ### 7.1 Decision Log

 - **Monolithic Architecture:** Chosen for its simplicity and ease of deployment for the MVP.
-- **Tech Stack Selection:** Chosen based on team expertise and community support.
+- **Tech Stack Selection:** Chosen based on team expertise, project requirements, speed of development, and community support.
+- **Authentication & Authorization:** Made the choise to handle this internally to cut down the cost and complexity to launch while still architecting to easily be able to swap for a third party system later.

 ## 8. Quality Attributes